Huegoxaga/notes/cloud-services/aws.md

 ### CodeDeploy

 - It creates application and tag ECS, EC2, or Lambda for deployment
+- A CodeDeploy agent is required to running on the remote machine, [click here](https://docs.aws.amazon.com/codedeploy/latest/userguide/codedeploy-agent-operations-install.html) for details
 - The deployment steps are defined in the `appspec.yml` file, [click here](https://docs.aws.amazon.com/codedeploy/latest/userguide/reference-appspec-file.html) for details
 - CodePipeline can trigger the deployment action